Alex-Derhacobian/importance_sampling/README.md

-# importance_sampling
+# A Fun and Fast Investigation of Importance Sampling

-Fast and fun investigation of importance sampling
+## What is importance sampling? ##

 Importance sampling is a technique for estimating properties of one distribution by sampling from a different distribution.
 This can be used when when we want to estimate the property of some distribution <img src="https://render.githubusercontent.com/render/math?math=f">, but we don't know how to sample from <img src="https://render.githubusercontent.com/render/math?math=f">.
 Importance sampling is a generalization of Monte Carlo integration, where we estimate <img src="https://render.githubusercontent.com/render/math?math=P(X > \alpha)"> by calculating
 <img src="https://render.githubusercontent.com/render/math?math=P(X > \alpha) = \frac{1}{N}\sum_{i=1}^n h(X_i)">